solaeus/dust/README.md

 singular values.
 Shorter strings are stored on the stack while longer strings are heap-allocated.
 Dust offers built-in native functions that can manipulate strings by accessing their bytes or reading them as a sequence of characters.

+There is no `null` or `undefined` value in Dust.
+All values and variables must be initialized to one of the supported value types.
+This eliminates a whole class of bugs that permeate many other languages.

+> I call it my billion-dollar mistake.
+It was the invention of the null reference in 1965.
+> - Tony Hoare

+Dust *does* have a `none` type, which should not be confused for being `null`-like.
+Like the `()` or "unit" type in Rust, `none` exists as a type but not as a value.
+It indicates the lack of a value from a function, expression or statement.
+A variable cannot be assigned to `none`.

 ## Previous Implementations